- Wire & Cable

 What is the difference between multiconductor cable and signal cable?

 The difference between these two designations of cable is not cut and dry.
 Certain multiconductor cables offer signal cable properties and certain signal cables have multiple conductors.
 So, what do we mean by these two designations?
 Multiconductor cable, sometimes written as multi-conductor or even multi conductor, is exactly what it sounds like.
 It is a cable that carries multiple conductors.
-Pacer Group carries multiconductor cables ranging anywhere from two to twenty-five conductors.
+Pacer carries multiconductor cables ranging anywhere from two to twenty-five conductors.

 Multi Pair and Tray Cable